NYPL/dgx-patron-creator-service/README.md

 This script will generate _swaggerDoc.json_ based on the YAML documentation.

+## Testing
+Use `npm start` to run the app in one window.
+This is required to get the integration test to pass.
+The integration tests uses a local server the QA instance of Card Creator and the Patron Kinesis stream in the Sandbox environment.

+Use `INTEGRATION_TESTS=true npm test` in a second window to run all the tests or just `npm test` to run the unit tests.
+Check the server to ensure that you see the message "Published to stream successfully!" to verify that the integration test exercised the Kinesis stream.

 ## Deployment

 To deploy the service as an AWS Lambda instance, we need the npm module [node-lambda](https://www.npmjs.com/package/node-lambda).
 Please go to the URL and install it globally by running